Payments to help you raise children

 The Double Orphan Pension is available to help with the cost of caring for children who are orphans or unable to be cared for by their parents in certain circumstances.

-The Education Entry Payment is available to help with the cost of study if you get specified income support payments.
+The Education Entry Payment is available to help with the cost of study if you get certain income support payments.

 Families with children with a severe disability or medical condition

-Carer Payment can provide financial support if you are unable to work in substantial paid employment because you are providing full-time daily care to someone with a severe disability or medical condition or to someone who is frail aged.
+Carer Payment can provide financial support if you are unable to work in substantial paid employment because you are providing full time daily care to someone with a severe disability, medical condition, or who is frail aged.